jneo8/clickhouse-setup/README.md

 Lets see config file.

-`./config/clickhouse_config.xml` is the default config file in docker, we copy it out and add
+`./config/clickhouse_config.xml` is the default config file in docker, we copy it out and add this line

 ```